Inhalt

 You will only have a certain amount of time to apply for the final value fee credit, so make sure you apply promptly to avoid losing out.

-6. Claim Non-Paying Bidder Insertion Credits
+6. Check If eBay Allows You To Claim Non-Paying Bidder Insertion Credits When You List An Item

 In a similar vein, if you list your products as auction-style listings and your highest bidder doesn’t pay for their item, you will still be charged the insertion fee.